-UK watchdog: smugglers to exploit border if no Brexit deal
+UK watchdog: Smugglers to exploit border if no Brexit deal

 Pro-Brexit politicians see it as an attempt to bind the country to the bloc indefinitely, while pro-EU politicians say it is a sign of May's weak bargaining hand and an attempt to stall for time.

-On Wednesday, May will try to stem a growing revolt within her Conservative Party over her Brexit blueprint.
-She'll address the 1922 Committee, a grouping of backbench Conservative legislators with a key role in deciding who leads the party.
+On Wednesday, May plans to try to stem a growing revolt within her Conservative Party over her Brexit blueprint.
+She is set to address the 1922 Committee, a grouping of backbench Conservative legislators with a key role in deciding who leads the party.

 Under Conservative rules, a vote of no-confidence in the leader is triggered if 15 percent of party lawmakers write to the 1922 Committee requesting one.
 The required number currently stands at 48; only committee chief Graham Brady knows how many have been submitted.